 First step.
 Take a step back.

 Excitement around a project is essential to a business’ success, and should be harnessed to help maintain much needed momentum; however, it’s important not to rush the process of building the foundation of a new co-operative business.
 There are many details that need to be discussed to ensure the organization sets out on a path for success.
-Engaging external supports, like Co-operatives First, helps ensure momentum is maintained and the opportunity is more fully considered.
+Engaging external supports, like Co-operatives First, helps ensure momentum is maintained and the co-operative business opportunity is more fully considered.

 Co-operatives First EXPLORE services typically include facilitated community meetings, connections with technical experts and resources, organizational planning, and capacity building.
 These services are designed to guide community leaders through the process of setting up a successful co-operative business with engaged shareholders.
 Taking a step back should not curb enthusiasm.
 It directs it in a way that increases effectiveness and helps build a business that has every chance of succeeding.

 Pissed off people make for great group entrepreneurs.

 The success of any co-operative business is built on the support of the community it serves and the engagement of its shareholders.
 If a new co-operative business opportunity is perceived as a threat to existing businesses or doesn’t interest the broader community, the success of the project is at risk.
 The best way to determine community support is to host a community meeting that brings people together in a safe, open forum to discuss issues and opportunities.
 Allow people to share their thoughts and shape the business from the beginning.

 Meetings like these also help identify the source of frustration in a community and bring the many ideas community members have been mulling over individually to the broader group.
 In this way, a community meeting often helps reveal actions required for pathfinding the best way forward.